tolu360/react-native-google-places/README.md

 ##### Install CocoaPods Dependencies
 - If you do not have CocoaPods already installed on your machine, run `gem install cocoapods` to set it up the first time.
 (Hint: Go grab a cup of coffee!)
 - If you are not using Cocoapods in your project already, run `cd ios && pod init` at the root directory of your project.
-- Add `pod 'GooglePlaces'`, (`pod 'GooglePlacePicker'` only if you are using the PlacePickerModal) and `pod 'GoogleMaps'` to your Podfile.
+- Add `pod 'GooglePlaces'`, `pod 'GooglePlacePicker'` and `pod 'GoogleMaps'` to your Podfile.
 Otherwise just edit your Podfile to include:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'